2. Selection Control Structure in C++

 - exit() Statement: Immediately terminates the program with an exit code of 0, preventing further execution.

 All the control statements run based on the evaluation of some condition.
-The code is executed based on whether the condition is true or false, and hence these true false values are very important in control structure in C++.
-C++ has a built-in data type bool which is made to store the values true or false.
+The code is executed based on whether the condition is true or false, and hence these true and false values are very important in control structure in C++.
+C++ has a built-in data type bool, which is made to store the values true or false.
 All statements are internally evaluated as booleans only.
 0 is evaluated as false and 1 or any non zero value is evaluated as true.

 Code